marcguery/varif/README.md

 - Alt: The alternate sequence
 - CDSref: The windowed CDS reference sequence including the variant followed by the CDS identifier\*
 - CDSalt: The windowed CDS alternate sequences including the variant\*
-- AAref: The amino acid sequence resulting from the windowed reference sequence followed by the codon position\*
+- AAref: The amino acids resulting from the windowed reference sequence followed by the codon position\*
-- AAalt: The amino acid sequence resulting from the windowed alternate sequences\*
+- AAalt: The amino acids resulting from the windowed alternate sequences followed by the codon position\*
 - Annotation: The annotation described in the GFF file followed by the gene identifier\*\*
 - Score: The score of the variant (see [Variant scores](#scores))
 - Sample#1: Proportion of alternate allele for sample 1